Pelvic Floor Muscle Therapy in Silver Spring and Rockville, MD

 be optimized based on each patient’s unique needs and symptoms.

 The board-certified OBGYNs at Capital Women’s Care have extensive experience diagnosing and treating women throughout the Silver Spring and Rockville area for urinary incontinence.
 They will take the time to fully evaluate your symptoms in order to determine the treatment option that is right for you.
-To schedule your annual exam, call (301) 681-9101 to request an appointment at our OBGYN office in Silver Spring or Rockville.
+Call (301) 681-9101 to request an appointment at our OBGYN office in Silver Spring or Rockville.

 What is pelvic floor muscle therapy (PFMT)?